Estimated Read Time: 4 minutes

 If the question “What are your salary expectations?” pops up during the interview phase, don’t be evasive.
 Responding with a clear figure in your mind sets a stronger tone for your application.

 3. Look at the bigger picture

-By preparing for this question ahead of time, you just might land the job of your dreams, with a salary to match.
+By preparing for this question ahead of time and knowing a figure before you enter the job interview phase, you just might land the job of your dreams, with a salary to match.